LTLA/gesel.js/README.md

 ```

 Then, we can search for the overlapping sets.
-This returns an array of objects with the set IDs as well as the number of overlapping genes (and optionally the size of each set).
+This returns an array of objects with the set IDs, the number of overlapping genes, the size of each set and the enrichment p-value based on the hypergeometric distribution:

 ```js
 let overlaps = await gesel.findOverlappingSets("9606", user_supplied_union);